 For more than a decade News Associates has been at the forefront of journalism training in the United Kingdom.
 Become part of our success story.

-And we now aim to bring the same level of success with The School of Journalism Manchester.
-The course is a result of a unique collaboration between News Associates and the University of St Mark and St John.
+And we now aim to bring the same level of success with The School of Journalism.
+The course is a result of a unique collaboration between News Associates and Marjon University.

 This degree is specifically designed for undergraduates who want to go down a journalism career path.